 To accommodate that variety, we have several mounting options, including:

-– Stand: All of our wood prints come with a display stand.
+– Stand: For the smaller wood prints, you can order a display stand.
 It is made of the same high-quality wood as your photo print and cradles it from the bottom.
 Putting your photo in the stand allows you to prop it up on a flat surface like a table or desk.
 These rustic displays are excellent additions to a nightstand or a kitchen counter.
 They can also be helpful at art shows, so you can set them up on a booth to attract buyers and maximize your tabletop space.

 – Keyhole cutouts: All wood prints come with keyhole cutouts in the back.
 With these keyholes, you can hang them easily on your walls.
 Create a collage display or hang one as a statement piece.
 You’ll find the cutouts on both the vertical and horizontal edges of the print, so you can orient it appropriately.
 However you want to hang it, the keyhole cutouts make it easy.

 – Frames: All of our wood prints are three-quarters of an inch thick with sanded edges, so you can frame them for easy display.
 Whether you want to pair it with a sleek, modern frame or something more earthy and rustic to go with the wood grain, a wooden photo print works well with frames as well as on their own.

 When you’re ready to display your custom wood print, Printique makes it easy.
 The stand and cutouts are included with your print.
 If you change your mind after propping it up on your end table for a year, you can easily hang the photo on the wall, since the cutouts are built-in.
 Versatility is one of our specialties.